irnc/duck-review/flatten-your-code.md

 ## Flatten promises

-Here is what happens from your flatten promises:
+Here is what happens when you flatten promises:

 ```js
 function retrieveSpecsForBasicFleet(savedModel) {